 “At the end of every third year you shall bring out the tithe of your produce of that year and store it up within your gates.
 And the Levite, because he has no portion nor inheritance with you, and the stranger and the fatherless and the widow who are within your gates, may come and eat and be satisfied, that the Lord your God may bless you in all the work of your hand which you do” (Deuteronomy 14:28-29).

 Some have assumed that just one tithe was saved and then divided among these three categories as a person saw fit.
 But the Bible shows that this assumption is not correct because Numbers 18:21 speaks of God giving the Levites 10% and not part of a tithe.

 The tithes are different than the offerings (Psalms 96:8).
+Some give a second tithe for the poor as offerings.
 The Lord asks His children to bring their offerings to express their gratitude for His blessing.
 “Every man according as he purposeth in his heart, so let him give; not grudgingly, or of necessity: for God loveth a cheerful giver” (2 Corinthians 9:7).
 The Bible does not specify a set amount for offerings.
-Each person decides based on his income.
-These offerings can be given to cover church expenses, poor, charity, health, education purposes…etc.
+Each person decides to give based on his income.
+These offerings can be given to cover church expenses, poor, charity, health, or educational purposes…etc.

 In His service,